End-to-End Whisper to Natural Speech Conversion using Modified Transformer Network: Experiments

-Generally, F0 range is 75-300Hz for a male, 100-600Hz for a female.
-In the vowel category, F1 can vary from 300Hz to 1000Hz.
-The lower value suggest the tongue is closer to the roof of the mouth.
-F2 varies from 850Hz to 2500 HZ; it's proportional to the frontness or backness of the highest part of the tongue during the production of vowel.
-F3 is usually considered to determine phonemic quality and F4 is significant in determining voice quality of speech sound.
+As the formant frequency locations depends on three factors, like pharyngeal-oral tract length, the location of constriction in the tract and the degree of narrowness of the constriction, we consider only dominant formants F1-F4.

-We used standard Burg (1967) linear prediction coefficients (LPC) algorithm for formant frequency estimation (F1-F4)~\cite{burg}.
-In order to examine the audios generated by our model, we have analysed the behavior of fundamental frequency (F0) and first four formants (F1-F4) and compared with the reference audio formants.
-As shown in the formants graph (i.e Fig~\ref{formants}) we fit a k-component Gaussian Mixture Model (GMM) on the reference audio formants (i.e. Ref GMM), where, k is a hyper parameter determined by Expectation-Maximization algorithm.
-Using the same number of components we try to fit a GMM model on the formants value extracted from audios generated by our model W1 and W2 (i.e. Hyp\_GMM\_W1 and Hyp\_GMM\_W2).
-As we can observe in the Fig~\ref{formants} that GMM fit on the formants of the generated audios has a marginal shift from the Reference GMM but follows the same pattern.
-It's evident from the Fig~\ref{formants} that GMM of model W2 is similar to the reference GMM as compared to the GMM of model W1.
-We approximated KL-Divergence between Ref\_GMM and Hyp\_GMM\_W1, Hyp\_GMM\_W2 using Monte Carlo method~\cite{kldivergencegmm}.
-KL divergence values are shown in Table~\ref{tab:kldivnorm} for comparison W1 and W2 systems.
-Corresponding formant graphs are shown in Fig~\ref{formants}.
-Lower values towards zero are always preferred.
-We observe KL divergence values for all formants F1-F4 for W2 is better than W1, except F0.
-Similarly, KL divergence values are shown in Table~\ref{tab:kldivvocodernorm} for comparison of V1 and V2 systems.
-Corresponding formant graphs are shown in Fig~\ref{formantsvocoder}.
-We observe KL divergence values for all formants F1-F4 for V2 is better than V1, including F0.
+We used standard Burg (1967) linear prediction coefficients (LPC) algorithm for formant frequency estimation ~\cite{burg}.
+In order to examine the audios generated by our model, we have analysed the behavior of and first four formants (F1-F4) and compared with the reference audio formants.
+As shown in the formants graph (i.e Fig~\ref{formants}) we fit a $k$-component Gaussian Mixture Model (GMM) on the reference audio formants (i.e. Ref GMM), where, $k$ is a hyperparameter determined by EM algorithm.
+We try to fit a GMM model on the formants value extracted from audios generated by our model W1 and W2 (i.e. Hyp\_GMM\_W1 and Hyp\_GMM\_W2).

+As shown in Fig~\ref{formants}, GMM of model $W2$ is more similar to the reference GMM as compared model $W1$'s GMM.
+Thereby, We computed FDM using KL-Divergence, as shown in Table~\ref{tab:kldivnorm}, between Ref\_GMM and Hyp\_GMM\_W1, Hyp\_GMM\_W2 using Monte Carlo method.
+Simplyput, the lower the FDM, the lesser the divergence between the groundtruth and the generated speech w.r.t. the target formant distribution.

+As shown in the Table \ref{tab:kldivnorm}, FDM for formants F1-F4 are better for W2 and V2 than W1 and V1, respectively.
 Thereby, W2/V2 systems outperformed baseline systems W1/V1, respectively.
-Simplyput, the formants generated by the W2's output speech are more precise w.r.t the target speech.
-On the other hand, we also observe KL divergence values generated using W3 are better than V3 system (ie. Natural-speech to whisper, \textit{cf}.
-Table~\ref{tab:kldivn2wnorm} ).
+The formants generated by the W2's output speech are more precise than W1 compared to the target speech formants.